How to Socialize Your Dog in 10 Easy Steps

-On the other hand, a dog that’s under the weather won’t be inspired to make polite canine conversation.
+On the other hand, a dog under the weather won’t be inspired to make polite canine conversation.
 And, although dog germs are unlikely to affect us two-leggers, dogs can share harmful microbes among themselves.

-Full vaccination programs for puppies are not completed until the puppy is around 16 weeks old but this is also an important time for socialization.
+Full vaccination programs for puppies are not completed until the puppy is around 16 weeks old, but this is also an important time for socialization.

-If your dog has a history of ineffective social interactions, be prepared, but don’t expect history to repeat.
+If your dog has a history of weak social interactions, be prepared, but don’t expect history to repeat.

-Step 4 - Take baby steps.
+Step 4 - Take Baby Steps

-No matter which end of the social spectrum your dog is on, it’s usually best to start socializing him slowly.
-Depending on your dog’s current level of social skills, you may even want to start with just one friendly dog and a person you like.
+No matter which end of the social spectrum your dog is on, it’s usually best to start socializing her slowly.
+Depending on your dog’s current social skills level, you may even want to start with just one friendly dog and a person you like.

 Keep an eye on the dogs, but don’t focus on them.
 Let them sniff each other out without watching parental eyes.
 Enjoy time with your friend and they will be more likely to enjoy time with theirs.

 If, however, the dogs just don’t gel, be prepared for a quick exit.
 Before you arrive, you may want to practice your social skills by training your friend for the possibility of a prematurely curtailed visit.